Akshay Kumar: 2012–2021: Commercial peak

-2022–2024: Career decline and fluctuations
+2022–present: Career fluctuations and occasional success

 In 2022, Kumar's first release was Bachchhan Paandey, a remake of Jigarthanda, where he played the titular role of a gangster, a name derived from Kumar's character in the 2008 film Tashan.
 The film paired him with Kriti Sanon, and also features Jacqueline Fernandez and Arshad Warsi.
 Despite an ensemble cast and hype among fans, Bachchhan Paandey gathered negative critical reception and bombed at the box office.

-His next release was the historical film Samrat Prithviraj (2022), which was based on life of the Hindu warrior Prithviraj Chauhan.
+His next release was the historical film Samrat Prithviraj, which was based on life of the Hindu warrior Prithviraj Chauhan.
 It also starred Sonu Sood, Sanjay Dutt and debutant Manushi Chhillar.
 Released theatrically on 3 June 2022, the film opened to mixed reviews.
-Anuj Kumar of The Hindu wrote 'In order to tone down his body language and accent, Kumar has lost much of his trademark energy and could not develop the gravitas required to play the celebrated ruler.
+Anuj Kumar of The Hindu wrote 'To tone down his body language and accent, Kumar has lost much of his trademark energy and could not develop the gravitas required to play the celebrated ruler.
 He growls like a lion who has lost his bite and despite all the air-brushing, doesn't look like the boy who became a Samrat in his 20s'.
 Made on a budget of ₹200 crore, the film failed to recoup the massive investment and proved to be a disaster at the box office.

-His movie Rakshabandhan which was released on the extended weekend of 5 days on 11 August received mixed reviews.
+His next movie Rakshabandhan which was released on the extended weekend of 5 days on 11 August received mixed reviews.
 The Hindu wrote "The film's engaging powerful anti-dowry sentiments, along with Akshay's brilliant comic timing, ensures that there is enough to keep the audience tied for two hours."
 The Indian Express rated the film 1.5 out of 5 stars and wrote "Do the filmmakers truly believe that such low-rent family dramas, with their uneasy mix of humour and crassness".
 The film couldn't manage to impress the audience and scored poorly at the Indian ticket windows.
 The film managed to earn mere $4.2 million over the extended weekend.
 The Hindustan Times wrote "Akshay Kumar got a golden opportunity in the film Ram Setu by Abhishek Sharma released on 25 October 2022, as his character is unlike anything he has done in the recent past.
 Ram Setu embraces the best of the Indiana Jones and National Treasure schools of storytelling with desi action".
 With the poor performance of Ram Setu, 2022 proved to be one of the worst years for Kumar in recent times.